haseebjamshaid/throughline-app/README.md

 **A local-first second brain for your Obsidian vault — a taste engine that turns your notes and images into something you can actually search and explore.
 Fully local.
 No cloud.
 Your data stays yours.**

-_Proprietary software — © 2026 Haseeb Jamshaid.
-All rights reserved.
-Not for redistribution._

 throughline reads your Obsidian vault, understands what's in it (themes, feelings, connections in your notes; colors, mood, framing in your images), and builds an explainable, searchable map of your taste.
 Everything runs on your machine via [Ollama](https://ollama.com) and local models — there are no API keys, no accounts, and nothing leaves your laptop.

 ## What "throughline" means